 Ill-maintained oral health can lead to diseases

 Many of you may not know that your mouth is home to a thriving community of bacteria!
 As many as 600 species of microbes live in your mouth; while some are good for you, some might be quite harmful.
-Hence, when your oral cavity is not maintained, there is a risk of harmful bacteria getting into your body, causing problems such as pneumonia, endocarditis, arthritis flare, pregnancy, and birth complications.
+Hence, when you do not maintain your oral cavity, there is a risk of harmful bacteria getting into your body, causing problems such as pneumonia, endocarditis, arthritis flare, pregnancy, and birth complications.

 Pregnant women with periodontal disease, also called the gum infection, have an increased risk of preterm or low birth weight for the baby.

 Some studies also suggest a link between prolonged periodontal diseases to the development of cardiovascular problems.
 The bacteria in your mouth can travel to your heart, causing heart problems, clogged arteries, and even stroke.